-- 1. Horses must be in full compliance with the General Rules section, Shoeing, and Hoof Section. - 2.
-Exhibitor is to give free expression to the imagination and creativity of the presentation - 3.
-This is a riding class.
-Therefore, tack and attire should not interfere with the rider's ability to control the horse at all times.
-No Costumes in Freestyle which also includes props.
-Rider's hands may only touch the reins or mane at any time during the performance.
-(Moved up from below) - 4.
-Youth exhibitors may not ride a stallion. - 5.
-Exhibitors may show individually or as pairs. - 6.
-The presentation is 2 to 4 minutes long. - 7.
+- management may request to observe the exhibitor and their horse perform bareback in warm up to verify safety.) - 4.
+Costumes are allowed provided they are safe, will not cause other horses to spoor or shy and do not in any way affect the rider's ability to control their horse safely at all times.
+Costumes require prior approval from show management.
+Exhibitors may submit pictures of their costume to show management prior to the show to confirm thy are deemed allowable and meet safety standards. - 5.
+Riders are not permitted to have bare feet. - 6.
+No masks that cover the eyes of the rider or the horse. - 7.
+Props (such as a Garrocha pole) may be allowed on a case by case basis and must be approved in advance by show management.
+No props may leave any sort of substance residue in the arena after their use, such as glitter, confetti, paint etc... - 8.
+The rider must remain seated (no standing on the horse). - 9.
+Youth exhibitors may not ride a stallion, or ride bridleless. - 10.
+Exhibitors may show individually or as pairs. - 11.
+The presentation is 2 to 4 minutes long. - 12.
 The exhibitor is responsible for music and turning the music in to the competition management in a timely manner.
-It is the exhibitor's responsibility to have the music in an acceptable media. - 8.
-Competitors will compete individually and then leave the ring. - 9.
-Before planning to perform a bridleless freestyle, the exhibitor must contact the show manager to be sure the arena is safe enough and permitted by management. - 10.
-Competitors will compete individually and then leave the arena - 11.
-Horses must be under control of the rider (or handler) at all times. - 12.
+It is the exhibitor's responsibility to have the music in an acceptable media. - 13.
+Competitors will compete individually and then leave the ring. - 14.
+Before planning to perform a bridleless freestyle, the exhibitor must contact the show manager to be sure the arena is safe enough and permitted by management. - 15.
+Competitors will compete individually and then leave the arena - 16.
+Horses must be always under the control of the rider. - 17.
+The judge may stop the ride at any time if safety becomes a concern. - 18.
 Line up position is at the discretion of the Judge.